Australian cricket team in England in 1948: Fourth Test

 England batted on for five minutes on the final morning, adding three runs in two overs before Yardley declared at 365/8, with Evans on 47 not out.
 Johnston had the pick of the bowling figures, with 4/95.
 Batting into the final day allowed Yardley to ask the groundsman to use a heavy roller, which would help to break up the wicket and make the surface more likely to spin.

 This left Australia a target of 404 runs for victory.
 At the time, this would have been the highest ever fourth innings score to result in a Test victory for the batting side.
-Australia had only 345 minutes to reach the target, and the local press wrote them off, predicting that they would be dismissed by lunchtime on a deteriorating wicket expected to favor the spin bowlers.
+Australia had only 345 minutes to reach the target, and the local press wrote them off, predicting that they would be dismissed by lunchtime on a deteriorating wicket expected to favour the spin bowlers.
 Morris and Hassett started slowly on a pitch that offered spin and bounce.
 Only 44 runs came in the first hour.
 Just 13 runs were added in the next 28 minutes before Hassett was dismissed by Compton's left arm unorthodox spin for 17 with the score at 57.
 Bradman joined Morris with 347 runs needed in 257 minutes and they began to attack; Morris hit three consecutive fours off Len Hutton's bowling as Australia reached lunch at 121/1.
 In the half-hour preceding the interval, Australia had added 64 runs.
 Both had given chances, but England fumbled them.

 Upon resumption, Morris severely attacked Compton, who had been bowling in an attempt to exploit the spin, aided by a series of full tosses and long hops that were easily dispatched for runs.
 This prompted Yardley to take the new ball.
 Australia reached 202, halfway to the required total, with 165 minutes left.
 Morris passed his century, and was then dropped on 126.
 Bradman was given another life at 108 when Evans missed a stumping opportunity.
 Australia reached tea at 288/1 with Morris on 150.
 The pair had added 167 during the session.
 Morris was eventually dismissed by Yardley for 182, having partnered Bradman in a stand of 301 in 217 minutes.
 He struck 33 fours in 290 minutes of batting.
 This brought Miller to the crease with 46 runs still required.
 He fell with eight runs still needed.
 Harvey came in and got off the mark with a boundary that brought up the winning runs.
 Australia had won by seven wickets, setting a new world record for the highest successful Test run-chase, with Bradman unbeaten on 173 in only 255 minutes with 29 fours.
 The attendance of 158,000 was the highest for any cricket match on English soil and the takings were 34,000 pounds.
 The attendance remains a record for a Test in England.